William O. Baker Award for Initiatives in Research

 Supported by Bell Labs, Alcatel-Lucent

 Formerly the NAS Award for Initiatives in Research.
 Awarded to recognize innovative young scientists and to encourage research likely to lead toward new capabilities for human benefit.
 The award is to be given to a resident of the United States, preferably no older than 35 years of age.
-The 2014 award will be presented in the field of simulation in condensed matter and materials.
 The recipient is awarded a $15,000 prize.

 Theodore Betley (2013, catalysis)

 For his development and mechanistic elucidation of remarkable iron catalysts for carbon-hydrogen bond functionalization.